In this article you will find:

 Peak on Monday, bottom on Saturday

 - Every retailer should perform a similar analysis for their store.
 For specific industries, Monday's highs and weekend lows may turn out to be a bit more flattened, or the opposite.
 If the data coincides with the general trend in the e-commerce market, it's a good idea to ride the wave and take advantage of the increased shopping interest at the beginning of the week.
-You can offer a small discount or gift on Mondays to drive the sales peak even higher with small incentives, suggests Lukasz Kozlowski of Shopera.
+You can offer a small discount or gift on Mondays to drive the sales peak even higher with small incentives, suggests Lukasz Kozlowski of Shoper.

-The statistics for online shopping spending look similar.
+The statistics for online shopping spending are similar.
 In the second half of 2018, typical Monday in-store spending on the Shoper platform exceeded the amount of Saturday spending by as much as 133 percent and the weekly average by 29 percent.